bcgov/nr-polaris-collection/polaris/deploy/roles/service_control/README.md

 # service_control - Service Control

-This Ansible role manages a service using either the **s6 service manager** or custom **start/stop scripts**.
+This Ansible role manages a service using either using **systemd**, **s6 service manager** or custom **start/stop scripts**.
 It supports starting, stopping, restarting, and setting up the service dynamically based on provided variables.

 ## Role Variables